venkateshkarra1708/Traffic-Light-Controller-System/README.md

 # Traffic-Light-Controller-System
 This project implements a Traffic Light Controller System using Verilog HDL for a four-way intersection.
 The system manages traffic in 4 directions (North, South, East, West) with 8 possible light combinations to ensure safe and efficient vehicle movement.
+The controller uses a finite state machine (FSM) to sequence the traffic lights.
+Each direction is assigned programmable green and red light durations, allowing flexibility in traffic flow management.
+During every transition from green to red or red to green, a yellow signal is activated for a specified time interval to provide a warning phase for vehicles.
+The design ensures that no conflicting directions are active at the same time and can be easily simulated on Verilog simulation tools or synthesized for FPGA implementation.